Attitude Formation

 8. Accessible Information

-9. Religious beliefs
+9. Religious Beliefs

 10. Stereotypes

-THEORETICAL PERSPECTIVES OF ATTITUDE FORMATION
+THEORETICAL PERSPECTIVE OF ATTITUDE FORMATION

 The Learning Theory explains the process of attitude formation as follows: